 To support students and graduates, Cincinnati State Technical and Community College may provide services like those listed below:

 - Weekend and night classes available

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Hamilton County and community colleges in Ohio in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Hamilton and community colleges in Ohio in total.

 Specialized Programs & Accreditations